 Many exercisers want to become better runners and it’s great to have this kind of ambition giving progress, the benefits of regular running training, the health-promoting gains, and the joy of participating in public races.
-But how to run faster and longer with success is also about building a lasting foundation, such as keeping the body strong, starting at the right level, follow a training program that fits into everyday life and maintain motivation also on difficult days.
+But how to run faster and longer with success is also about building a lasting foundation, such as keeping the body strong, starting at the right level, following a training program that fits into everyday life and maintaining motivation also on difficult days.

 Success with running